dotnet/docs-maui/docs/user-interface/graphics/transforms.md

 ## Translate transform

 The translate transform shifts graphical objects in the horizontal and vertical directions.
 Translation can be considered unnecessary because the same result can be accomplished by changing the coordinates of the drawing method you're using.
-However, when displaying a path, all the coordinates are encapsulated in the path, and so it's easier to apply a translate transform to shift the entire path.
+However, when displaying a path, all the coordinates are encapsulated in the path, and so it's often easier to apply a translate transform to shift the entire path.

 The `Translate` method requires `x` and `y` arguments, of type `float`, that cause subsequently drawn graphic objects to be shifted horizontally and vertically.
 Negative `x` values move an object to the left, while positive values move an object to the right.
 Negative `y` values move an object up, while positive values move an object down.